Firstp1ck/Hyprland-Simple-Setup/README.md

 ## Introduction

 This repository provides a comprehensive yet minimalistic Hyprland setup designed for users who want a modern, efficient, and customizable desktop environment.
-The configuration focuses on:

-### Key Features
-- **Simplicity**: Straightforward installation and configuration process
-- **Performance**: Optimized settings for smooth operation
-- **Flexibility**: Easy customization options for personal preferences
-- **Integration**: Seamless compatibility with modern Linux tools and applications

-### Design Philosophy
-The setup follows these principles:
-- Minimal dependencies while maintaining full functionality
-- Sensible defaults that work out of the box
-- Clear configuration structure for easy modification
-- Performance-focused settings without sacrificing features

-### Target Users
-This setup is ideal for:
-- Users transitioning from traditional desktop environments to Hyprland
-- Developers seeking a efficient, keyboard-driven workflow
-- Anyone interested in modern Wayland-based desktop setups

 ### What's Included
 - Complete Hyprland configuration with optimal defaults